jahidrdpschool/pc-cloud-shell/12-hours-pc.md

       ```
   4. Open https://localhost:8011 this URL in a new tab of web browser

-  5. This will open another Ubuntu Desktop instance in a new tab.

   ## Step 3: Automate launching multiple Ubuntu Desktop instances
   1. Open a new terminal in Google Cloud Shell.